 - Ditch the straw!
 It’s what your lips were made for.

 - Buy in bulk or at packaging-free stores.
-At grocers like The Source or Wasteless Pantry you BYO glass jar (or purchase in store) to scoop in however much you need and skip the plastics.
+At grocers like The Source or Wasteless Pantry you BYO glass jar (or purchase in store) to scoop in what you need and skip the plastics.
 You can find stores like this near you on this handy website.

 - Slow down.
 The bulk of single use plastic is created for convenience’s sake.
-Do you really need to take away your food and drink to go sit somewhere else and eat it?
+Do you really need to take away your food and drink?
 Dine in!
-Have your coffee in the café in a real, ceramic mug.
+Have your coffee in the café in a real, reusable, ceramic mug.